autonomys/subspace-docs/.github/CONTRIBUTING.md

 This section presumes a better understanding of GitHub, and programming basics.

-For larger more advanced fixes please ensure you follow the basic principles below.
+For larger, more advanced fixes please ensure you follow the basic principles below.
 * Do **not** comment simple trivial code such as importing existing components, and basic HTML/CSS.
-* Do comment on complex non-trivial code, complex logic should be easy to understand
+* Do comment on complex non-trivial code, complex logic should be easy to understand.
 * All public functions need to be commented.
 * If code is trivial but could be forgotten over time, please comment.
-* Try and think about your code from a 3rd view, it should make sense to anyone with a similar background in the technology you are using.
+* Try and think about your code from a 3rd person view, it should make sense to anyone with a similar background in the technology that you are using.
 * Sometimes difficult to understand code needs refactoring instead of more comments.
 * Make sure the program can still build prior to pull request.